pokeball99/Imgur-Chan-Compilation/README.md

 like GNU/Linux or environments like Cygwin for Windows.
-Even if the script is not able to run, it will not impede on the ability to view files that come in with release of the ICC.
+Even if the script is not able to run, it will not impede on the ability to view files that come in each release of the ICC.
 Code for the script is publicly available if you want to benefit from new features and bugfixes.
 You can also submit feature requests and bug reports.